QUIVIRR/Enhanced-Data-Sessions/manuscript.md

 The mixed virtual data session was conducted according to the usual principles over a two hour period.
 Several of the data session participants in Aalborg gave their commentary on the data in VR using *CAVA360VR*, while others preferred to talk while the author manipulated the video and the tools to show the phenomena in question.

-In May 2020, as a consequence of the COVID-19 pandemic, the latest version of *CAVA360VR* was used in a virtual research workshop (MOBSIN 10: *Advanced European Workshop on Mobilities and Social Interaction*) to live stream a 45-minute data session between five remote participants (working from home in Ghana, Aalborg and Oulu) who were collaborating on the same video data as described above.
+In May 2020, as a consequence of the COVID-19 pandemic, the latest version of *CAVA360VR* was used in a virtual research workshop (MOBSIN 10: *Advanced European Workshop on Mobilities and Social Interaction*) to live stream a 45-minute data session between five remote participants (working from home in Ghana, Aalborg and Oulu), who were collaborating on the same video data as described above.
 The live stream was relayed via *Blackboard Connect* to 30 viewers around Europe.
-Due to the limitations of *Blackboard Connect*, these viewers could not hear or interact with anyone else except the streamer.
+Due to the limitations of *Blackboard Connect*, these viewers could not hear or interact with anyone else using *CAVA360VR* except the streamer.

 In November 2020, fourteen researchers divided equally between Aalborg and a city in another country, used *CAVA360VR* in a mixed VR/non-VR/streaming arrangement to conduct three enhanced data sessions over the course of a day's workshop.
 Because of the COVID-19 pandemic, most participants were isolated in different locations in the two countries.